 Once registered an identification label will be issued as confirmation of registration.
 Anyone found using photographic or video equipment without an appropriate identification label will be questioned.

-The Lee-on-the-Solent GC reserves the right to refuse to grant permission to take photographic or video images if it sees fit.
+BCLGA reserves the right to refuse to grant permission to take photographic or video images if it sees fit.

 Photographers must obtain consent from parents to take and use their child's image.

 Parents/carers/family members of competitors